-- Can food allergies or other dietary needs be accommodated?
+- What types of food are offered at camp?
+Can food allergies or other dietary needs be accommodated?
+Are snacks offered throughout the day?
 What if my child has a very limited diet? - Is the kitchen kosher? - How does the camp handle individual medical needs?
 What medical facilities are nearby?